 Employee Use (Continued)

-A District employee or volunteer, unless authorized, shall not communicate electronically with a student:
+A District employee or qualified school volunteer shall not engage in unauthorized electronic communication.

-1. Outside of the traceable communication system designated by the Board; or

-2. Through an unauthorized electronic communication program or application.

-This shall not restrict any electronic communications between a student and his or her family member who is a District employee or volunteer.

-Networking, communication systems, and other options offering the ability to communicate directly with students may be used for the purpose of supplementing classroom instruction and to promote communications with students and parents concerning school-related activities in accordance with Policy 08.2324.
+Networking, communication systems, and other options offering the ability to communicate directly with students may be used for the purpose of supplementing classroom instruction and to promote communications with students and parents concerning school-related activities.

 Students may only be invited or granted access to Board approved traceable electronic communications systems, including social media platforms and other digital communication sites, if the District has verified that the system meets acceptable data privacy standards and includes appropriate protections for student information.
 Furthermore, the students must meet the platform’s minimum age requirements before being granted access or invited to access.